 \subsection{Alternating Optimization Loop}

 The complete framework alternates between two complementary search modes as illustrated in Figure~\ref{fig: PMT-MOBO-X}: acquisition-driven search via PMT-MOBO and generative solution sampling using the conditional generative model.
 Algorithm~\ref{alg: pmt-mobo} presents the detailed workflow alternating between \texttt{ACQUISITION} and \texttt{GENERATIVE} modes.
-We alternate between acquisition-driven and generative sampling modes every iteration in a round-robin fashion.

-In \texttt{ACQUISITION} mode, solutions are selected using the task-aware acquisition function.
-In \texttt{GENERATIVE} mode, candidates are sampled from $p_\phi(\mathbf{x}|\boldsymbol{\lambda}^{(t)}, \boldsymbol{\theta}_k)$ and the best is selected using the same acquisition function.
+We alternate between generative sampling and acquisition-driven modes every iteration in a round-robin fashion.
+In \texttt{GENERATIVE} mode, candidates are sampled from $p_\phi(\mathbf{x}|\boldsymbol{\lambda}^{(t)}, \boldsymbol{\theta}_k)$ and the best is selected using the acquisition function.
+In \texttt{ACQUISITION} mode, solutions are directly selected by optimizing the task-aware acquisition function.
 Both update task-aware GPs after evaluation, while the generative model gets retrained during \texttt{GENERATIVE} iterations using $\mathcal{D}^{(gen)}$.